Basje1975/datinggame/README.md

       "What’s a compliment you secretly want to hear from me more often?", "What’s a phrase or word I say that drives you crazy in a good way?", "What’s the most unforgettable kiss we’ve shared?"
+      "What was your first impression of me when we met?"
+      "Have you ever had a crush on a fictional character?
+Who?"
+"What’s something you’ve always wanted to ask me but never did?"
+"What’s the most unforgettable compliment you’ve ever received?"
+"Have you ever lied to impress someone?
+What was the lie?"
+"What’s a secret talent or skill you have that I don’t know about?"
+"What’s the most romantic date you can imagine us having?"
+"If we could teleport anywhere for a weekend, where would you want to go?"
+"What’s something silly that always makes you laugh about us?"
+"Have you ever had a nickname you hated?
+What was it?"
+"What’s the most spontaneous thing you’ve done for love?"
+"If you could relive one day with me, which would it be and why?"
+"What’s your favorite memory of us from the past month?"
+"What’s something you’ve learned about yourself since we started dating?"
+"What’s one thing about me that surprised you in a good way?"
+"If you could write a love song about us, what would the title be?"
+"What’s your favorite way to celebrate special occasions together?"
+"Have you ever been jealous of someone?
+Why?"
+"What’s a habit of mine that you secretly find adorable?"
+"What’s the craziest thing you’d do to make me smile?"
     ],
     intimate: [
       "What’s your favorite way to be comforted after a bad day?",